-We draw attention to Note 1 of the financial statements, which indicates that the Company had a working capital deficiency of \$1,473,297 and had a total deficit of \$50,060,468 as at July 31, 2023.
+We draw attention to Note 1 of the financial statements, which indicates that the Company had a working capital deficiency of \$1,653,051, and had a total deficit of \$50,240,222.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.